ShobiStassen/VIA/README.md

 If you wish to run the data using UMAP or tsne, or require more control of the parameters/outputs, then use the following code:
 ```
 import pyVia.core as via
+#pre-process the data as needed and provide to via as a numpy array
+#root_user is the index of the cell corresponding to a suitable start/root cell

 v0 = via.VIA(input_data, time_labels, jac_std_global=0.15, dist_std_local=1, knn=knn,too_big_factor=p0_too_big,
 root_user=1, dataset='EB', random_seed=p0_random_seed, do_magic_bool=True, is_coarse=True, preserve_disconnected=True)
 v0.run_VIA()